-If you are told by your employer to depart from work early so you can take some parcels to the post office, and you are involved in an auto crash and you injure someone, your employer could be held liable for any injuries you have caused.
+If you are an employee involved in an accident and you were told by your employer to depart from work early to run a work-related errand, your employer could be held liable for any injuries you have caused.
 This sort of accident in Mississippi comes under the vicarious liability theory.

 What is vicarious liability?

 Respondeat superior in Latin means “Let superiors answer.”
 It is typically referred to as vicarious liability and is applicable in circumstances when a single person is held liable for any damages due to the negligence of someone else.
 It is used for employers who are responsible for any negligent act committed by an employee.
 This includes Mississippi employers’ responsibility for any auto accidents that take place due to their employees’ negligence when the employees have been asked to use their personal auto for business reasons.

 If you decide to agree to a request made by your employer to take some parcels to the post office and you have a devastating auto accident on the way, you are most likely acting within the capacity of your employment because your employer appears to be benefiting from what you are doing by taking the business’s parcels to the post office in your own motor vehicle.
 You are classified as being at work.
 However, if you dropped the parcels off and then called into a restaurant for dinner and are by that time on your way home when an accident takes place, driving home after you have had dinner will have been of no benefit to your employer and by that time you were no longer at work so your employer is unlikely to be held liable for the accident that took place.

 Questions an Employee Involved in an Accident Might Have

 What will happen if you reverse into another auto and your auto is damaged on your company’s property?
 Or you were driving to a meeting at a different location as part of your work and you have an accident that isn’t serious?